ryankayne/Sprint-Challenge-Advanced-React/ANSWERS.md

     A custom hook allows you to use other hooks inside it while retaining stateful logic that can be used throughout.

 - [ ] Why is it important to test our apps?

+    So we know they work in the real world.
+You never want to deploy an app that has bugs in it.
+Plus, there are edge cases that may be more rare that would not be caught if you just tried normal interactions with your app.